- Campus Life

 300 The Fenway, Room C-211, Boston, MA, USA, 02215-5898

 Each year, a student in the Dix Scholar Program is chosen to represent Dix Scholars and to serve as a resource to any adult student with questions or concerns.
-You can email Adult Student Liaison Roxanne Groomer at email@example.com.
+You can email Adult Student Liaison Ashli Edwards at firstname.lastname@example.org.

 If you have been out of school for a while, the Writing Center can support your transition back into college.
 The Writing Center helps students become confident and independent writers through one-on-one tutoring, online tutoring, workshops, and presentations.